varzy/GitComb/post/ssh_config.md

 # SSH Config

-Set up the proxy for ssh connection.
+Set the proxy for ssh connection.

-Create a new text file in your ".ssh" floder, add the following content.
+Create a new text document in your ".ssh" folder, add the following content.
 Enjoy~

 ```
 Host github.com